-Of course, I’m a big supporter of first looks, which you can read about here.
+Of course, I’m a big supporter of first looks, because there are so many benefits to first looks.
 However, there is a new trend or two you might not be aware of!
 First looks with parents and/or the wedding party!
 Some people might think this is overkill, so it entirely depends on where you stand emotionally and mentally with the people around you.
 A lot of my clients don’t even have wedding parties!
 However, it could be nice to have a little one-on-one time with someone important, aside from your impending spouse.

 Keep the Space Clean

 Oh man, do you know how often I show up on the wedding day to a completely trashed getting ready space?
 If you can, try and designate a spot in the room for everything.
 There is a chance I’ll still show up and change things though.
 I usually put the responsibility on the bridesmaids to clean up the getting-ready space, since they’re normally 60% of the mess. hah!
 This goes along my advice of keeping in mind what you want to see immortalized in your images.
 I’m not a photojournalist, so I want things to be cleaned up and I’m sure you will too!